Get an annual AARP membership for only $9. Offer ends 12/11.

 BrainHearing

 Every Oticon hearing aid is equipped with this innovative technology.
-Designed to provide support not only in the ears but in the brain as well, users experience less fatigue.
+Designed to provide support not only in the ears but also in the brain, users experience less fatigue.
 Precise sound is delivered through the hearing aid, so your brain spends less energy deciphering noise.
 This technology works very well for those with mild to moderate hearing loss.
-Those with more severe losses may need additional technologies such as remote microphones to hear well in noise.
+Those with more severe losses may need additional technologies, such as remote microphones, to hear well in noise.

 OpenSound Navigator

-Allowing the brain to decide where to focus sound, OpenSound Navigator gives you the ability to hear a full landscape of sound.
-It means on a busy street you’ll hear the sound of cars, your footsteps, and the person’s voice you’re walking next to, but their voice will be the most amplified.
+Allowing the brain to decide where to focus sound, OpenSound Navigator allows you to hear a full landscape of sound.
+So, on a busy street, you’ll hear the cars, your footsteps, and the person’s voice you’re walking next to, but their voice will be the most amplified.
 This upgraded feature is available on the Oticon Opn S, Oticon Xceed, and Oticon Opn.

 Did You Know?